dotlang/language/README.md

 ### Exception Handling
 ### Inheritance and Polymorphism
 - Tuples can inherit from other tuples by having their fields (Manually adding them or with explode operator.
 This is similar to "Duck typing" in other languages but with data.
 So A can be trated like B if for every fields in B, I can write `A.field`.
 This allows developer to write subtypes for types he doesn't have access to.
-`type Shape := ();`
+- This type of subtyping is called Structural (https://en.wikipedia.org/wiki/Structural_type_system) `type Shape := ();`
 `type Circle := (@Shape...)`
 `type Square := (@Shape...)`